anoopk18/anoopk18.github.io/_pages/cv.md

   *GPA: 4.0/4.0*

-* B.S. in Aerospace Engineering, University at Buffalo, The State University of New York, May 2022
+* B.S. in Aerospace Engineering; University at Buffalo, The State University of New York, May 2022

   2021 Barry Goldwater Scholar, DoD National Defense Education Programs